 I wasn’t really planning to do much iPad art.
 Mainly as the art apps I first tried, had a very basic range of markmaking properties, and didn’t really inspire me.
 However, I was intrigued enough to investigate further.

 I’ve discovered there are amazing art apps, with natural looking art media, which allow me to draw and paint, much as I do on paper or canvas!

 I rarely use a computer (built this website on my iPad).
 I’ve heard of photoshop, but know little about it.
 My art training is in the traditional fine arts, so I was thrilled to discover, that very little technical “know how” was needed to draw and paint on an iPad.
 Mostly, I just dip my finger into the art app media, and off I go!
 Wonderful!
 Unfortunately, I can’t offer much information on art apps available on android tablets – don’t know much about them.
 Searching reviews could be helpful.
 Nevertheless, most of the drawing/painting tips I share on my blog apply to works on paper/canvas, or any tablet.

-I’ve experimented with lots of free art apps (most were horrible to use!) also with popular ones that I’ve purchased: Artrage, Procreate, Sketchbook pro… At first, I found their user panels a bit complex (at least for me), and didn’t like the layer systems, which don’t suit the more traditional way that I work.
+I’ve experimented with lots of free art apps (most were horrible to use!) also with popular ones that I’ve purchased: Artrage, Procreate, Sketchbook pro… At first, I found their user panels a bit complex (at least for me), and didn’t like the layer systems, which don’t suit the more traditional way I work.
 These apps seem geared towards people with graphic design skills.
-However, with a bit more trial and error, I’ve found them quite easy, and enjoyable to work in.
-I still don’t use some of the media, or the layer system – I build up my art on the one surface, as I do on paper or canvas.
+However, with a bit more trial and error, I’ve found them quite easy and enjoyable to work in.
+I still don’t use some of the media, or the layer system – I continue to build up my art on the one surface, as I do on paper or canvas.
 I keep things as simple as possible.
 One of my favourite apps is still “Art Set Pro” for it’s beautifully designed user panel, and naturalistic art media. *More about this further along.